 The stink bug is an excellent hitchhiker and can be moved in shipping containers, wood, packing material, cargo and vehicles.
 It is also a nuisance to homeowners as the adults aggregate on and in buildings while seeking warm overwintering sites.

-Brown marmorated stink bug was first detected in British Columbia in 2015 and is present in Rosedale, Chilliwack, Kitsilano, Penticton and Kelowna as of April 2017.
+Brown marmorated stink bug was first detected in British Columbia in 2015 and is present at low levels in urban areas of Fraser Valley and Vancouver, Brentwood Bay on Vancouver Island and the Okanagan Valley, as of October 2017.
+High numbers are present in the downtown Kelowna area.
 Growers and homeowners are asked to send pictures or samples of suspect brown marmorated stink bug to the B.C.
 Ministry of Agriculture offices or to contacts shown at the right.